iratao/kuber/incubator/elasticsearch/README.md

 ## Configuration

-The following tables lists the configurable parameters of the elasticsearch chart and their default values.
+The following tables list the configurable parameters of the elasticsearch chart and their default values.

 |              Parameter               |                             Description                             |               Default                |
 | ------------------------------------ | ------------------------------------------------------------------- | ------------------------------------ |